ministryofjustice/security-guidance/docs/leak-handling-policy.md

 A lack of due diligence in an environment **MIGHT** lead to sensitive MoJ information being Overseen, Overheard, or Overshared.

-An example would be publication of sensitive information to an unintended audience, by clicking "reply all" on an email, or having the "email auto forward" capability active on your account.
+An example would be the publication of sensitive information to an unintended audience by clicking "reply all" on an email or having the "email auto-forward" capability active on your account.

 ## Malicious leaks